coglinev3/ansible-bender/README.md

 ### Run the container

-After the image is successfully created you can start a new container with podman
+After the image is successfully created you can start a new container with podman.

 ```sh
 podman run -d -p 8080:80 bender-nginx
 ```

-Finally, you can use *curl* to test if the nginx container is working properly
+Finally, you can use *curl* to test if the nginx container is working properly.

 ```sh
 curl http://127.0.0.1:8080/